Gay American Indians

 Gay American Indians (GAI) was a gay rights organization founded in San Francisco in 1975 by Randy Burns (Northern Paiute) and Barbara May Cameron (Hunkpapa Lakota).
-It was notable for being the first association for queer Native Americans in the United States.
-Although initially a social group, GAI became involved in AIDS and Two-Spirit activism.
+It was notable for being the first association for gay Native Americans in the United States.
+Although initially a social group, GAI became involved in AIDS activism and the promotion of the Two-Spirit concept and community.

 History

 The founding of GAI took place in the context of the Red Power and gay liberation movements.
 Originally, it acted as a gathering space for gay and lesbian Natives from across the Bay Area, who were excluded from the gay bars in the Castro district because of their race.
-GAI was also intended to serve as a "support group," as queer American Indians were excluded not only from the majority-white gay community but from Indigenous communities as well, which often associated queerness with colonization.
+GAI was also intended to serve as a "support group," as gay American Indians were often excluded not only from the majority-white gay community but from modern Indigenous communities as well, which often associated homosexuality with colonization.
 Within five years of its founding, GAI was 150 strong; it reached 1,000 participants in 1988.

-The organization began the GAI History Project in 1984 to collect the oral records and traditions of queerness in Indigenous tribes.
-Subsequently, in 1988, GAI and the History Project, with the help of white anthropologist Will Roscoe, published Living the Spirit: A Gay American Indian Anthology.
+The organization began the GAI History Project in 1984 to collect the oral records and traditions of same-sex relationships as well as gender variance in Indigenous tribes.
+Subsequently, in 1988, GAI and the History Project, in collaboration with white anthropologist Will Roscoe, published Living the Spirit: A Gay American Indian Anthology.
 Living the Spirit contained fiction, non-fiction, and poetry, as well as visual art, from gay Native contributors, with a particular focus on Two-Spirits.
 It also included a list of 133 tribes' different words and identities for Two-Spirit people.
-The scholar Lisa Tatonetti has called it "the first... anthology devoted solely to the writing of queer Native people."
 Noted Mohawk poet Maurice Kenny, a contributor to the anthology, was connected to GAI, though not a member.

 Activism

-GAI's work started within the organization, through facilitating mutual aid and creating a "network" for its members.
-Once it became more politically active, GAI became involved in organizing for prominent Indigenous issues like "land rights, water rights, and fishing rights."
-One of its main causes was fighting the effects of the AIDS epidemic on Native Americans.
-Many AIDS organizations in the Bay Area reached out primarily to white communities, and there was limited support inside Native tribes for those fighting the virus.
-To fill this vacuum, GAI helped to found both the Indian AIDS Project and the American Indian AIDS Institution to provide resources for queer Natives.
+GAI's work started within the organization, through facilitating mutual aid and creating a network for its members.
+Once the group became more politically active, GAI members became involved in organizing for prominent Indigenous issues like "land rights, water rights, and fishing rights".
+One of the group's main causes was fighting the effects of the AIDS pandemic on Native Americans.
+Many AIDS organizations in the Bay Area served primarily non-Native communities, and there was limited support inside Native communities for those fighting the virus.
+To fill this vacuum, GAI helped to found both the Indian AIDS Project and the American Indian AIDS Institution to provide resources for gay Natives.
 Co-founder Randy Burns commented in 2015 that 82 members of GAI had died of AIDS.